DylanMeeus/springboot_jwt_blog/_posts/2015-09-10-jwt-authentication-with-observables.markdown

 ---

 Reactive programming has been gaining a lot of popularity in recent years.
-In the Reactive paradigm, data is handled as **streams** which can be composed of anything from events to simple variables and everything in between.
+In the Reactive paradigm, data is handled as **streams** that can be composed of anything from events to simple variables and everything in between.
 Much like a stream of flowing water is a continuous phenomenon, a data stream in Reactive programming is also continuous and can be observed.
 When we observe streams over time, we are most interested in the events emitted from them, which happen asynchronously.
-In this way, the streams become "observable" and we can subscribe to them to react in whichever ways we specify when the events are emitted.
+In this way, the streams become "observable", and we can subscribe to them to react in whichever ways we specify when the events are emitted.

 In this tutorial, we'll see how we can implement Reactive programming by creating a simple app that fetches and displays data.
 We'll also see how we can handle authentication in our app and have what we'll call "authenticable observables".
 Our goal throughout this tutorial is to see how we can shift our thinking about app architecture.
 We'll move away from the simple Promise-based asynchronous models we're used to and see how we can benefit from working with Observables.

 ## What We'll Build

 We'll make use of Auth0's trusty [NodeJS backend](https://github.com/auth0/nodejs-jwt-authentication-sample) that serves us both public and private Chuck Norris quotes.
-The API uses JWT authentication which is perfect for our case, as we'll want to see how we can use observables to handle JWTs.
-We'll also be using [The Reactive Extensions for JavaScript](https://github.com/Reactive-Extensions/RxJS), otherwise known as RxJS, which is a set of libraries that provide us a wealth of tooling for working with observables.
+The API uses JWT authentication, which is perfect for our case, as we'll want to see how we can use observables to handle JWTs.
+We'll also be using [The Reactive Extensions for JavaScript](https://github.com/Reactive-Extensions/RxJS), otherwise known as RxJS, which is a set of libraries that provide a wealth of tooling for working with observables.
 To actually retrieve data, we'll use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 In the interest of brevity, we won't deal with error conditions.
-However, the Fetch API and RxJS both have methods for handling errors as would be expected.
+However, the Fetch API and RxJS both have methods for handling errors, as would be expected.
 Also, since we want to focus mainly on how to handle observables for our sample application, we'll keep things simple and won't worry too much about any kind of routing or other ways we could polish the app.
-Instead, we'll provide some simple controls for the user to login and retrieve public and private quotes.
+Instead, we'll provide some simple controls for the user to log in and retrieve public and private quotes.

-## Setting Up the HTML
+## Setting up the HTML

 Let's first set up the HTML.
 We'll include RxJS from the CDN and use Bootstrap for styling as well: